-Condition: The Organization engages its external audit firm to prepare the financial statements, ledger but extends to the financial statements and footnotes.
-The preparation of annual financial statements in compliance with accounting principles generally accepted in the United States (GAAP) requires an expertise in accounting standards, and the independent auditor cannot be considered part of the Organization's internal control over the preparation of financial statements.
+Condition: The Organization engages its external audit firm to prepare the financial statements, schedule of expenditures of federal awards, and related footnote disclosures accompanying the independent auditor's report.
+This finding is repeated from 2017.001 ledger but extends to the financial statements and footnotes.
+The preparation of annual financial statements in compliance with accounting principles generally accepted in the United States (GAAP) requires an expertise in accounting standards, and the independent auditor cannot be considered part of the Organization's internal control over the preparation of financial statements